Dy-123/File_Sharing/README.md

 # File Sharing

 "File sharing" is a web app which let you share files via internet.
-In this we are using aws-s3 to store the files and mongodb to store the file details, login user details ... .Files are download via fetch api and downloaded with XMLHttpRequest in small chunks/streams with the ability to trach download and upload progress.
+In this we are using aws-s3 to store the files and mongodb to store data like file details, login user details/credentials etc. Files are download via fetch api and downloaded with XMLHttpRequest in small chunks/streams with the ability to trach download and upload progress.

 Frontend: Reactjs, HTML, CSS
 Backend: Nodejs, Expressjs